 If you’re just getting started, maybe you want to write to get bylines.
 Every new writer needs to build his or her bylines and writing for any magazine to get a byline is one way to do that.
 When you’re building your bylines you’re not usually picky about the pay.

-Or maybe you want to communicate a message, educate readers, or talk about something important to you.
-One way to get that message out is by writing an article.
-Your message is more important than the pay.
+Or, maybe you want to communicate a message, educate readers, or talk about something important to you.
+One way to get your message out is by writing an article.
+Your message is more important than being paid.

 Maybe you have a product or service to sell and want to lead readers to your website for more information.
 Writing an article is a good way to get the word out to people who are interested, and lead them to your website.
 I frequently write articles for freelance writing magazines and websites to generate interest and bring them to Pitch Travel Write.